-This guide covers the seven benefits of AI in app development that justify the investment.
-It also covers the cases where they do not.
+This guide covers the seven benefits of AI in app development that are most likely to justify the investment, plus the conditions that make those benefits real instead of cosmetic.

-AI adds real value when it solves a problem your app currently cannot solve at scale, reduces a cost that grows linearly with users, or improves a capability over time without manual intervention.
+AI adds real value when it solves a problem your app currently cannot solve at scale, reduces a cost that grows linearly with usage, or improves a revenue or operational capability over time without constant manual intervention.
 Everything else is usually complexity in exchange for a feature announcement.

 What “AI in App Development” Actually Means